cseelhoff/RimThreaded/README.md

 CHANGE LOG:

-Version 2.4.0 - Tatooine Moisture Farm
+Version 2.4.1 - Tatooine Moisture Farm
 -Optimized Performance for Harvesting Job
+-Fixed Caravan not being able to leave map bug #564
+-Fixed issue with multiple trade ships arriving concurrently

 Version 2.3.9 - Episode V - The Threads Strike Back
 -New RimThreaded 2.0 was rewritten from the ground up